Skip to main content

 • SlurmNotResponding

-These conditions will be present on the Node when it is part of the NodeSet, and removed when the Node is no longer in the NodeSet.
-If the respective Pod is missing any of these conditions, the conditions’s status will be set to Unknown.
+These conditions are present on the Node when it’s part of the NodeSet, and removed when the Node is no longer in the NodeSet.
+If the respective Pod is missing any of these conditions, the condition’s status is set to Unknown.

 NodeSet labels

-To identify Nodes with a particular NodeSet, the Node Controller labels them with information obtained from the NodeSlice objects.
-When a Node is present in a NodeSlice, it will be labeled.
-If a Node is not present in any NodeSlice, then the labels will be removed.
+To identify Nodes associated with a particular NodeSet, the Node Controller labels them with information obtained from the NodeSlice objects.
+When a Node is present in a NodeSlice, the Node Controller labels it.
+If a Node isn’t present in any NodeSlice, the labels are removed.
 Relevant labels include:

 • sunk.coreweave.com/namespace - The namespace of the NodeSet.